kjmath/portfolio/_projects/modeling-emission.md

 ## In Depth Sub-model Implementation Discussion: Chamber Thermodynamic Equilibrium Example

 This section will give an in-depth discussion of the chamber thermodynamic equilibrium sub-model as an example.
+The full code for this sub-model is available on [GitHub](https://github.com/kjmath/rocket-snippets/tree/main/src/chamber_equilibrium_model).
-A full discussion of all of the sub-models will be available in my thesis when it is published.
+A full discussion of all of the sub-models is published with [AIAA](https://doi.org/10.2514/1.A36168) (or find an open access pdf [here](/portfolio/assets/files/plume_model.pdf)).

 Propellant combustion temperature and product species fractions are calculated in the chamber thermodynamic equilibrium model.
 These propellant combustion properties are determined in this model using equilibrium thermodynamics.